arhussain1/bank-tech-test/README.md

 ```

 #### Stage 3 - Completing User Story 1
-This user story requires the user to be able to desposit money into their bank account.
+This user story requires the user to be able to deposit money into their bank account.

 Notes:
   - try to test for behaviour over state